priyanshitaneja/Weather/README.md

 # Weather

-Weather app that provides you the weather of any city (API)
+Weather app that provides you the weather of any city (using Weather API)